 - Young Athlete sites are required to practice a minimum of eight sessions

-We hope that Young Athletes will prepare an easy transition for athletes with intellectual disabilities to participate in Special Olympics turn 8 years old.
+We hope that Young Athletes will prepare an easy transition for athletes with intellectual disabilities to participate in our traditional or Unified programs when they turn eight.

 - Darboy Kiwanis, Appleton